Skip to main content

 Course contents

-Business and management issues are thus about placing the mathematical problem and its solution in a wider context with new system delimitations that include organisational/industrial operational issues.
+Business and management issues are thus about placing the mathematical problem and its solution in a wider context with new system delimitations that include organisation/industrial operation issues.
 Furthermore, the group should aim to function as a team and complete and deliver the project on time and according to specification from the company.
 The interaction with the project provider is important.
-Besides the final presentation that is to be delivered both in writing and orally, problem formulation and other intermediate seminars are compulsory, The project group should give and reply to constructive criticism as review and oral feedback is part of the project.
+Besides the final presentation that is to be delivered both in writing and orally, problem formulation seminars and other intermediate seminars are compulsory, The project group should give and reply to constructive criticism as review and oral feedback is part of the project.

 The projects are normally carried out in groups of two or three students with a supervisor from the Department of Industrial Economics and Management with support from the Department of Mathematics.